mdp-toolkit/mdp-docs/legacy/source/additional_utilities.rst

      arithmetic* by David Goldberg, ACM Computing Surveys, Vol 23, No 1, March 1991.

+:api:`mdp.utils.VartimeCovarianceMatrix`
+     This class stores an empirical covariance matrix that can be updated incrementally.
+A call to the 'fix' method returns the current state of the covariance matrix, the average and the number of observations, and resets the internal data.

+     As compared to the *CovarianceMatrix* class, this class accepts sampled input in conjunction with a non-constant time increment between samples.
+     The covariance matrix is then computed as a (centered) scalar product between functions, that is sampled unevenly, using the trapezoid rule.

 :api:`mdp.utils.DelayCovarianceMatrix`
      This class stores an empirical covariance matrix between the signal and time delayed signal that can be updated incrementally.